Initiatives in Afghanistan

 Photo courtesy of the Boston Globe Magazine

-In Logar, thanks to individual donations and support from charitable organizations, the Foundation extended water into the school, constructed inside bathrooms and a septic system in 2008.
+In Logar, thanks to individual donations and support from charitable organizations, the Foundation extended water into the school it constructed in 2006 and conveyed to the government of AF.
+It added inside bathrooms and a septic system in 2008.
 Previously, it provided an annual stipend for teachers' salaries and purchased much needed school supplies.
+Last year it built a concrete walkway and filled a depression which was a breeding ground for mosquitoes carrying malaria.